uawin/emWin-Untouchable-Widget-Hook/README.md

 setUntouchable(hWin, 0); // Disable
 ```

+* **Note: Each untouchable widget requires sizeof(UntouchInfo_t) extra bytes.**
 ---
-*Note: This library was created to solve architectural problems in complex industrial UIs.*
+This library was created to solve architectural problems in complex industrial UIs.